slaclab/sdf-docs/README.md

 **Lustre Filesystem Storage Issue**

-**UPDATE Saturday February 24th 7:30PM PST: The Lustre filesystem is still online with 8 remaining drive rebuilds.
-DDN advised us to rebuild one drive at a time.
-Each rebuild takes around 40 hours.**
+!> **UPDATE Saturday March 2nd 09:00 PST:** SLAC Power Outage: All building B050 compute (SDF 1.0, sdfrome, sdfturing) are currently down.
+Lustre filesystem (/fs/ddn) is up but still rebuilding.
+All other S3DF systems are unaffected.

 Welcome to the SLAC Shared Scientific Data Facility (S3DF).
 The S3DF is a compute, storage and network architecture designed to support